WojciechMula/toys/iterater-over-bits/README.rst

 Tests check different vectors sizes (given in bits) and various fill factors.

 Below are unprocessed outputs from ``make``.
-The number in parentheses next to "better" timing is the speed-up factors: in most cases the naive version is 1.5 times faster.
+The number in parentheses next to "better" timing is the speed-up factor: in most cases the naive version is 1.5 times faster.